 In March 2020, the World Health Organization declared the outbreak of the coronavirus (COVID-19) a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, have adversely affected workforces, economies, and financial markets globally.
 There can, of course, be no assurances that there will be no disruptions from any future outbreaks.
-However, we do seem to be beyond the worst of the disease and its impact has been more limited than it could have been, particularly in relation to our operations in Colombia, where our protocols allowed us to work throughout the pandemic.
-In Uruguay, the impact of the pandemic is also less pronounced than previously, and with the easing of travel restrictions we have been able to push ahead with sales of assets to foreign as well as to local buyers.
+However, we do seem to be beyond the worst of the disease and its impact has been more limited than it could have been.